-Exciting adventure with unique wildlife, culture and landscapes
+Exciting Arctic tour with unique wildlife including narwhal and polar bears, Inuit culture and dramatic landscapes

 • Travel by sled on the sea ice with Inuit guides